 Video Game: Evergrace

-Evergrace is an Action RPG made in the year 2000 for the PlayStation 2, created by FromSoftware and published by Agetec in North America and Ubisoft/Crave Entertainment in the PAL Region.It follows the story of Darius and Sharline, two separate characters with separate playable stories, one male and one female, sort of like Threads of Fate from Square-Enix which came out about a year before.The two characters have a mark on them called a crest which is considered cursed.One day, they somehow find themselves in the magical world of Rieubane, where the empire at least is considered to be that of a fairy tale.Needs a Better Description.
+Evergrace is an Action RPG made in the year 2000 for the PlayStation 2, created by FromSoftware and published by Agetec in North America and Ubisoft/Crave Entertainment in the PAL Region.It follows the story of Darius and Sharline, two separate characters with separate playable stories, sort of like Threads of Fate from Square-Enix which came out about a year before.The two characters have a mark on them called a crest which is considered cursed.One day, they somehow find themselves in the magical world of Rieubane, where the empire at least is considered to be that of a fairy tale.Needs a Better Description.

 - Magikarp Power: Zul's Toy is a toy hammer which becomes a Lethal Joke Item (and the most powerful weapon, capable of defeating the final boss in about two hits) when you upgrade it twice.

 - Nice Hat: It features many nice hats, which are also quite beneficial since normal clothing works just like armor, just with less durability.
 Fear be-hatted catgirl Sharline, FEAR.